DavidRaab/MonoGameFS/README.md

 ### About the Project: MonoGame + F#

 I started game development some years ago and was unhappy about most engines.
-I learnd Unity first but the way how you structure your project is just horrible in my opinion.
-Even if they say it would be an ECS system, it isnt.
+I learned Unity first but the way how you structure your project is just horrible in my opinion.
+Even if they say it would be an ECS system, it isn't.
 Unity just provides Components with the lack of Entity and the Systems making it a different kind of an architecture.

-On top i was already used to functional programming before from Perl & JavaScript and really disliked OO over the years more and more.
-When i started to learn F# i already used it with Unity but it doesn't worked well together.
+On top I was already used to functional programming before from Perl & JavaScript and really disliked OO over the years more and more.
+So working with Unity and C# became more and more pain to me to.
+Especially after learning F#.
+When I started to learn F# I already used it with Unity but it doesn't worked well together.

-So after i deleted all my projects i started again and choosed MonoGame as a development platform.
+So after I deleted all my projects I started again and choosed MonoGame as a development platform.

 Monogame has the advantage of full control.
 Basically just four methods to overwrite.
 How you structure and design your game is your own choice.
-But that's also its disadvnatage as you have to write everything from the ground up yourself.
+But that's also its disadvantage as you have to write everything from the ground up yourself.
+What also is an advantage as I learn myself a lot about game development.

 This project aims to become a general engine on top of Monogame.
-The goal is to provide a true ECS architecture combined with the idea MVU architecture introduced by Elm.
+The goal is to provide a true ECS architecture combined with the MVU architecture introduced by Elm.

-A game is really nothing else as a continous calls to an `update` function, preferrably running at least with 60 frames per second and then `draw` the current state (Model) of the game.
+A game is really nothing else as a continous call to an `update` function, preferrably running at least with 60 frames per second and then `draw` the current state (Model) of the game.